winesapOS/winesapOS/README.md

 | stick | stick |
 | root | root |

 Upon first login, the "winesapOS First-Time Setup" wizard will launch.
-It will help setup graphics drivers, the locale, and time zone.
-The desktop shortcut is located at `/home/winesap/.winesapos/winesapos-setup.desktop` and can be manually ran again.
+It will help set up graphics drivers, the locale, time zone, and more.
+It is highly recommended to complete this on the first boot.
+Then reboot before using winesapOS to provide the best experience.

 #### Custom Builds